-In late September 2019, I got the chance to explore much of western Canada for 7 days in what could only be described as an epic road trip.
-And with the numerous others I’ve taken, this was truly in the top 2.
+In late September of last year, I got the chance to explore much of western Canada for 7 days in what could only be described as an epic road trip.
+And with the numerous others I’ve taken, this was truly something else.

 And if you’re looking at this photo and thinking “WOW”, I promise you, there’s A LOT more photos and spots like these that I will share with you.

 But it isn’t just photos: